Vyshnavi0609/MicrosoftTEAMS/README.md

 # Microsoft TEAMS clone challenge
-This is a video conferencing application , made using WebRTC In order to use the application , please click on the URL below.
+This is a video conferencing application , made using WebRTC.
+In order to use the application , please click on the URL below.

 ## Components of the application